Skylab: Shower

 One of the big concerns with bathing in space was control of droplets of water so that they did not cause an electrical short by floating into the wrong area.
 The vacuum water system was thus integral to the shower.
 The vacuum fed to a centrifugal separator, filter, and collection bag to allow the system to vacuum up the fluids.
 Waste water was injected into a disposal bag which was in turn put in the waste tank.
 The material for the shower enclosure was fire-proof beta cloth wrapped around hoops of 43 in diameter; the top hoop was connected to the ceiling.
 The shower could be collapsed to the floor when not in use.
 Skylab also supplied astronauts with rayon terrycloth towels which had a color-coded stitching for each crew-member.
-There were 420 towels on board Skylab initially.
+420 towels were aboard Skylab initially.

 A simulated Skylab shower was also used during the 56-day SMEAT simulation; the crew used the shower after exercise and found it a positive experience.